๐ Schema

 }

-This example will output the structure of your database with all tables and their columns.
+This example will output the structure of your database with all tables, columns, indexes and foreign keys.
 Great for CLI tools, documentation generators or migration scripts! ๐